svgdotjs/svg.js/README.md

-# Svg.js
+# svg.js

-Svg.js is a lightweight (3k gzipped) library for manipulating SVG.
+A lightweight (3k gzipped) library for manipulating SVG.

 Svg.js is licensed under the terms of the MIT License.